Value Maximization Framework Overview

 This is why CIO Street has developed a comprehensive 6 part framework that will guide you through the process.
 Each part of the framework contains multiple action items and suggested timelines with expected outcomes that are designed to maximize the value an organization creates.

-For ease of use, there are 2 views availble.
+For ease of use, there are 2 views available.
 A quick outline that provides an overview or a detailed description for each step in the 4 part framework.
 Simply quick on the Framework Details button for the second option.
 You can also click on any of the check-marks for more information.
 Enjoy!

 Value Maximization Framework - Outline